Part 2 - Ammunition, Fuzes, Projectiles and Propellants

 USS Wisconsin - Green

-Splinter - Fragments of a shell after detonation.
+Splinter or shell splinter - Fragments of a shell after detonation.

 Squib - A firing device that burns with a flash and is used for igniting black powder or pellet powder.